Anointingjohn/Feedbag/README.md

 *Modular Codebase*: The code is structured for scalability, allowing for easy addition of backend logic and smart contract features.

-For a closer look at the UI components, see the files in the `src/components` folder.
+For a closer look at the UI components, see the files in the `components` folder.

 ## **Building on Algorand: Our Roadmap to Blockchain Integration**